JuliaAstro/JuliaAstro.github.io/docs/src/tutorials/curve-fit.md

 ```
 ![](../assets/tutorials/curve-fit/optimization-linear-regression.svg)

-We can now test out a quadratic fit using the same package:
+We can now test out a quadratic fit using the same package, by defining a new objective function:
 ```julia
 function objective(u, data)
     x, y = data